vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 }
 ```

-> Always switch <dictkey>computeMfpBoundaries</dictkey> on when the Smoluchowski temperature jump and the Maxwell velocity slip BCs are used.
+> Always switch <dictkey>computeMfpBoundaries</dictkey> on when using the Smoluchowski temperature jump and the Maxwell velocity slip BCs.

-To compute the mfp and other quantities in the whole domain, <dictkey>computeFieldAndBoundaries</dictkey> must be switched <dictval>on</dictval>.
+To compute the mfp and other quantities in the entire domain, <dictkey>computeFieldAndBoundaries</dictkey> must be switched <dictval>on</dictval>.
 The species and mixture mfp can be printed using the <dictkey>writeMfpSpecies</dictkey> and <dictkey>writeMfpMixture</dictkey> switches.

 ### 3.2 Knudsen number

 #### 3.2.1 Overall Knudsen number

-The overall Knudsen number, defined as the ratio of the local mean free path to the problem characteristic length (<dictkey>characteristicLength</dictkey>, in meters) can be computed and printed using the following settings
+The overall Knudsen number, defined as the ratio of the local mean free path to the characteristic length of the problem (<dictkey>characteristicLength</dictkey>, in meters) can be computed and printed using the following settings

 ```c++
 rarefiedParameters